nikallow/Enhanced-vanilla-minecraft/README.md

-Minecraft modpack aimed at optimizing and improving the vanilla game.
+Minecraft modpack aimed at optimizing and improving the vanilla minecraft.
 > https://modrinth.com/modpack/enhanced-vanilla-minecraft